-You can set up to 4 e-mail addresses to receive alarm emails from the AWK-5222.
+You can set up to four e-mail addresses to receive alarm emails from the AWK-6222.
 The following parameters can be configured on the E-mail Server Settings page.
-In addition, a Send Test Mail button can be used to test whether the Mail server and e-mail addresses work well.
+In addition, a Send Test Mail button can be used to test whether the Mail server and e-mail addresses are working.
 More detailed explanations about these parameters are given after the following figure.

-Mail server (SMTP) User name Password From e-mail address To e-mail address 2 To e-mail address 3 To e-mail address 4
+E-mail Server Settings Mail server (SMTP) User name Password From e-mail address To e-mail address 2 To e-mail address 3 To e-mail address 4 Submit Send Test Mail